imzqqq/chat/server/chat/rust/DEPLOY.md

 $ curl https://your.server.name:8448/_matrix/client/versions
 ```

-- To check if your server can talk with other homeservers, you can use the [Matrix Federation Tester](https://federationtester.matrix.org/)
+- To check if your server can talk with other homeservers, you can use the [Matrix Federation Tester](https://federationtester.matrix.org/).
+  If you can register but cannot join federated rooms check your config again and also check if the port 8448 is open and forwarded correctly.

 # What's next?